How do you get toxic shock syndrome?

 Toxic shock syndrome is caused by Staphylococcus Aureus bacteria, which produce toxins that trigger inflammation.
 In response, the body mass-produces immune cells that can cause shock.
 The body then concentrates its efforts on the vital organs, neglecting the extremities (legs, arms, etc.).

-Toxic shock syndrome (TSS) was brought to light in 2012 by the American Lauren Wasser, who had her right leg amputated after contracting toxic shock syndrome.
+Toxic shock syndrome (TSS) was brought to light in 2012 by the American Lauren Wasser, who had her right leg amputated after contracting TSS.
 In the early 1980s, over 700 women in North America fell victim to Toxic Shock Syndrome (TSS).
-The news doesn't stop there: in January 2020, a 17-year-old Belgian woman died after contracting the disease following a misdiagnosis.
+The news doesn't stop there: in January 2020, a 17-year-old Belgian woman died after contracting the disease as a result of a misdiagnosis.

 The vaginal mucosa that keeps a tampon in for too long is more fragile.
-It is more prone to irritation, which can cause lesions that facilitate the passage of staphylococci or toxins into l..
+It is more prone to irritation, which can lead to lesions that facilitate the passage of staphylococci or toxins into the body..

-• For staphylococcus aureus to develop toxins, it needs a favorable culture medium: this is where the relationship with buffers, cup comes in.
+• For staphylococcus aureus to develop toxins, it needs a favorable culture medium: this is where the relationship with tampons and cups comes in.

-• If the buffer is kept too long or its absorption capacity is too high, the blood remains in the body at room temperature (36/37°).
+• If the tampon is kept too long, or if its absorption capacity is too high, the blood remains in the body at room temperature (36/37°).

 • It stagnates and greatly encourages the development of bacteria...